84 Notable alumni of

 -

-Rick Yune is an American actor, screenwriter, producer, and martial artist of Korean descent.
+Richard Yune is an American actor, screenwriter, producer, and martial artist of Korean descent.
 His most notable roles have been in the movies Snow Falling on Cedars, the first Fast & Furious film The Fast and the Furious, the James Bond movie Die Another Day, and Olympus Has Fallen.
 He was part of the main cast of the Netflix original series Marco Polo.
+He also made his debut in the Indian cinema in the 2025 Indian-Malayalam language film L2: Empuraan, which he played a cameo role.

 -